Bury Me an Angel: Production

 Barbara Peeters first conceived the idea for the film when, while working on Richard Compton's biker drama Angels Die Hard, supporting player Rita Murray told her she was looking to produce films of her own.

-Peeters invented the plot on the spot, and rush-wrote a first draft to present to Murray and her investors days later.
-Beach Dickerson has a small role and helped produce the movie, which was shot on location in California.
-The script's original title was The Hunt.
+Peeters invented the plot on the spot, and rush-wrote a first draft overnight to present to Murray and her investors days later.
+She was given $90,000 to make the film.
+Peeters said she made the film for $60,000 and gave the balance back to the investors.
+"How stupid can you be?" she later laughed.